Longboat gains access to OMV’s two ‘high-quality, gas-weighted’ wells off Norway

 Estimated to contain gross unrisked mean resources of 130 mmboe – 26 mmboe net to Longboat – with a geological chance of success of 35 per cent, the Velocette prospect will be operated by OMV, while other licensees are Longboat and INPEX Idemitsu Norge.
 The well is anticipated to be drilled in the second quarter of 2023 at an estimated total post-tax cost net to Longboat of around $3 million, excluding carry.

-Longboat also added that a number of follow-up opportunities exist within this licence with aggregate gross unrisked mean resources of approximately 200 mmboe, which would be significantly de-risked by a successful Velocette discovery.
+Longboat also adds that a number of follow-up opportunities exist within this licence with aggregate gross unrisked mean resources of approximately 200 mmboe, which would be significantly de-risked by a successful Velocette discovery.